 After the Court of Appeal awarded our client their costs for the initial hearing and the appeal, they also set directions for the management of the dispute resolution.
 Later our client’s suspicions about there being third party involvement were confirmed by disclosure.
 An intermediary first received our client’s payments and then paid the claimants through a chain of commission agreements.
 We successfully applied to the court to add the intermediary as an additional defendant, and won the ensuing counterclaim that we pursued.

-Correct procedure for dispute resolution
+Importance of tactical applications for dispute resolution

 Businesses should understand litigation procedures and dispute resolution tactics.
 The claimant must now pay a large costs bill, due to their overly aggressive approach.